CravingCrates/AnkiCollab-Plugin/google_drive_guide.md

 ![folder access](https://i.imgur.com/rAzqXVe.png)

 Bonus Step:
-If you want to enable everyone on the Ankicollab website to view the media files, you can allow "General access" to "Anyone with the link" by clicking "Manage access" again.
+If you want to enable everyone on the AnkiCollab website to view the media files, you can allow "General access" to "Anyone with the link" by clicking "Manage access" again.

 ![general access](https://i.imgur.com/BTM5uJM.png)

 This will enable everyone on the website to view the media files (but not edit them, of course).

 Congratulations!
 You are now 99% done.
-The final step is to set up your Google media in Ankicollab.
+The final step is to set up your Google media in AnkiCollab.

 Step 12:
 Navigate to https://www.ankicollab.com/ManageDecks/ and select your deck.